manavsehgal/reactspeedcoding/manuscript/c00-introduction.md

 The sponsor.

 As app users we define *speed* mostly as performance and reactivity of the app.
 We even define speed as frequency of timely and desired updates to the apps we are using.
+Most importantly we define speed by time it takes to get things done.

 As developers we define speed in terms of our development workflow.
 How long does it take to code, build, test, deploy, debug, and reactor.
 We also define speed of decision making relating to our development and technology stack.

 As sponsors for an app project we define speed in terms of time to market.
-How long does it take to move from **Concept to Code to Cash**!
+How long does it take to move from **Concept to Code to Cash**.
+Believe us, you first heard that phrase here, and we truly mean it!

 {pagebreak}

-## Measuring performance

-So it will be nice to define some baseline measurements of speed and see if we can improve these as we go through the book.

-**Website Performance.** Google PageSpeed defines 25+ criteria for website performance as relative measures or percentile scores compared with rest of the Web.
-For example *Enable Gzip Compression* is 88% as recommended baseline.
-As on May 9, 2016 the ReactSpeed.com website is evaluating grade A (93% average) on PageSpeed score, grade B (82% average) on YSlow score, 2.1s page load time, 834KB total page size, with 26 requests.
-View [GTMetrix ReactSpeed.com report here][6].

-**Load Impact (Radar Trial).** Online load testing tool.
-We are using this tool to perform concurrent user load tests on ReactSpeed.com website.
-As on May 9, 2016 with 20+ custom React components live on ReactSpeed website, we are recording faster than 200ms load time for our website for 25 concurrent users.
-Excellent!
-[View results snapshot here][5].

-{pagebreak}

 ## Technology stack

+ThoughtWorks is a privately owned, global technology company with 3,600 employees across 12 countries.
 ThoughtWorks Technology Radar ranks technologies based on Adopt > Trial > Assess > Hold relative ranking.
 This is based on their own usage of these technologies across projects for leading enterprises globally.
 In terms of speed of decision making about your own technology stack, this is one tool that proves very helpful.

 React Speed Coding will be addressing following technologies, platforms, techniques, frameworks, and tools.

 **ES6 (Adopt).** JavaScript ECMAScript 6 is right at the top of the Radar list of languages and frameworks.
 We cover important concepts relevant for coding React in ES6.

 **React (Adopt).** React is a close second on the Radar.
 Of course this book is all about React so we are well covered.